 This episode originally debuted on November 25, 2016 on Netflix

-Overall, the first episode of Gilmore Girls: A Year in the Life is a good start to the revival series.
-It is full of humour, heart, and nostalgia.
+Overall, the second episode of Gilmore Girls: A Year in the Life is a good follow-up to the first episode.
+It is full of humor, heart, and nostalgia.
 It is also a good reminder of why we love the Gilmore Girls characters so much.